 JD, 1975, University of Baltimore

-Prof. Deise received the prestigious 2004 Richard S. Jacobson Award for Excellence in Teaching Trial Advocacy, a national award given annually to an outstanding law professor “who exemplifies the best attributes of the trial lawyer as teacher, mentor and advocate.”
-This award is given by the Roscoe Pound Institute, a legal “think tank” dedicated to the cause of promoting access to the civil justice system through its programs, publications and research grants.
-In addition, Prof. Deise received the University of Maryland School of Law Award for Outstanding Teacher of the Year.
+Prof. Deise is an Academic Fellow of the Roscoe Pound Institute, a legal “think tank” dedicated to the cause of promoting access to civil justice through its programs, publications and research grants.
+In 2004 Prof. Deise was awarded the institute's prestigious Richard S. Jacobson Award for Excellence in Teaching Trial Advocacy, a national award given annually to the outstanding law professor “who exemplifies the best attributes of the trial lawyer as teacher, mentor and advocate.”
+In addition, Prof. Deise has been awarded the University of Maryland School of Law Award for Outstanding Teacher of the Year.

 More than a "Quick Glimpse of the Life"?: The Relationship Between Victim Impact Evidence and Sentencing, 40 Hastings Constitutional Law Quarterly 611 (2013) (with Raymond Paternoster).
 [Full Text]

 The Heavy Thumb on the Scale: The Effect of Victim Impact Evidence on Capital Decision Making, 49 Criminology 129 (2011) (with Raymond Paternoster).

 The Confrontation Clause and the Hearsay Rule: What Exceptions are Testimonial?, 40 University of Baltimore Law Forum 155 (2010) (with others).

 Hearsay, Confrontation, and Forfeiture by Wrongdoing: Crawford v.
 Washington, a Reassessment of the Confrontation Clause, 35 University of Baltimore Law Forum 5 (2004) (with Paul Grimm).